inrupt/docs-pod-browser/source/index.rst

 Login and Authorization
 =======================

-To login to `PodBrowser`_

 If your Pod is hosted on ``https://pod.inrupt.com``,
   #.
 For the ID Provider, enter ``https://broker.pod.inrupt.com``.

   #.
 Enter your :guilabel:`Username` and :guilabel:`Password` and login.

   #.
-If you have not authorized PodBrowser to
+If you have not authorized PodBrowser for the access selected on
-     access your Pod, you will be asked to authorize "Inrupt PodBrowser".
+     screen, you will be asked to authorize "Inrupt PodBrowser".
 Click :guilabel:`Authorize`.

 If your Pod is hosted on ``https://inrupt.net``
    #.
 For the ID Provider, enter ``https://inrupt.net``.